-Master’s degrees particularize in specific aspects of cybersecurity, revolving around advanced leadership through the latest digital methods of protection, encryption, and innovation to defend against hacks and compromises of digital information.
+Master’s degrees offer a chance to study specific aspects of cybersecurity, revolving around the latest digital methods of protection, encryption, and innovation to defend against hacks and compromises of digital information.
 Master’s degrees also provide students with management skills related to projects in network security and cryptography.

 Currently, the University of Nevada in Reno offers an online master’s degree in cybersecurity to teach students not only high-tech defense techniques against cyber attacks and firewall breaches, but theoretical analysis of current digital trends to improve cybersecurity defense.
 According to the university, the cybersecurity industry will reach 3.5 million unfilled jobs by 2021, creating an increase in demand for cybersecurity jobs throughout various industries.